terra-campaigns/arrival/notions/notions.md

 # Ideas, plans and misc content

 ## Inbox

-- how time tributary works sideways?
-Think for amyria, miraak, Dolman.
-Getting old is easy to implement.
-	- guilf: back to level 1 (can change the bard school to the spirits at level 3)
-	- Anyria
-	- Dolman
-	- wyvern
+- Where is Galiera
-	- Kethra: back to level 1 (can choose a fighter)
-- check random tables on DMG for chapters and campaign
+- trow culture is of goblinoids (not all bad - but closer to Turnskull other stuff, such as ancient vampires and lycantropes?)
+- start the vampire plot before they know it is Gaelira the vampire
+- define the utmost enemy of arrival - and think of an overshadowing that enables PCs to hurt it over time (think of Melkor that was hurt by many characters before he was destroyed )
 - ask players to work on "prepare to be scared" (Ravenloft pp13)
-- adapt Gellert and Avryindt to be a dark lord - Gellert is a mind flayer?
+- adapt Imotra, Gellert and Avryindt to be a dark lord -(VHgtR 39) Gellert is a mind flayer?
 If not, who is a mind flayer?
-- integrate Miraak's story
-- integrate pc sheets into JSON
-- integrate Nurderad and Miraak's story arc into world context
-- use combat tracker on obsidian
-- copy monster data base from sky flourish
+Imotra might want to have one of the characters as her apprentice (VRgtR 44)
+- one of the magic weapons the PCs own has a story connected to part 2
+- where is the city of arches?
+- what is magic in Guemenos?
+Science, precious development by ancient civilisation, godbound? define technology scales per province
+- acrisae fort location breaks connection between Hincland and Turnskull
+- battle with wizard hunting as the goal of the PCs
+- campaign theme: alliances with evil
 - If things get ugly with Aivridyt, use the werebear to save PCs
 - ask players to suggest legends and heroic tales that their characters like to build lore in the world - and maybe drive adventures
-- great magic items would have people wanting them
-- read DMG for creating NPCs and integrate it to the template.
-- add some detail about Westeros and Anthea (south)
-- expand on PCs loved ones?
 - layers upon layers of abandoned ancient infrastructure (subways from Contact)
-- add Mercian foreshadowing by playing it with factions
 - come up with the ancient and middle old empires and cultures, define their ruins and signs - and also how climate was different
-- define technology scales per province

 ## Films, books

 - [ ] Elizabeth 1998 for an evil priest
 - [ ] Dracula (book)
+- [ ] Castlevania
-- [ ] Castlevania & Vinland Saga
+- [ ] Vinland Saga
 - [ ] The Stand Stephen king
 - [ ] 1984
 - [ ] Check [RPG products](chrome://bookmarks/?id=747)